tanweijie123/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, ...

 Examples:
-* If there are no schedules associated with the second session in the Session List, `sview p/all` followed by `sdel 2` deletes the second session.
+* If there are no schedules associated with the second session in the Session List, `sview p/all` followed by `sdel 2` deletes the second session
-* If there are one or more associated schedules associated with the second session in the Session List, `sview p/all` followed by `sdel 2`, you will see an error message.
+* If there are one or more associated schedules associated with the second session in the Session List, `sview p/all` followed by `sdel 2`, you will see an error message

 <div markdown="block" class="alert alert-warning">